Martian Successor Nadesico

-Martian Successor Nadesico (機動戦艦ナデシコ, Kidō Senkan Nadeshiko), sometimes referred to as simply Nadesico (ナデシコ, Nadeshiko), is a Japanese anime television series produced by Xebec and directed by Tatsuo Satō, with manga artist Kia Asamiya providing original character designs, Keiji Gotoh serving as chief animation director, Mika Akitaka being the main mechanical designer and Takayuki Hattori composing the music.
-A manga adaptation by Asamiya was published by Kadokawa Shoten from 1996 to 1999.
+Martian Successor Nadesico (機動戦艦ナデシコ, Kidō Senkan Nadeshiko), sometimes referred to as simply Nadesico (ナデシコ, Nadeshiko), is a 1996 science fiction comedy anime television series produced by Xebec and directed by Tatsuo Sato, with manga artist Kia Asamiya providing original character designs, Keiji Gotoh serving as chief animation director, Mika Akitaka being the main mechanical designer and Takayuki Hattori composing the music.
+A manga adaptation by Asamiya was published by Kadokawa Shoten from July 26, 1996, to December 26, 1998, before the premiere of the anime.
 The manga, licensed in North America by CPM Manga, has many significant changes from the anime.

 The series aired from October 1, 1996, to March 24, 1997, with a total of 26 episodes, and was replaced by the Pokémon anime in its timeslot.

 In 2005, Anime News Network reported that plans for Nadesico 2 were scrapped, citing an entry on Stellvia director Tatsuo Sato's blog.

 Plot

 The series takes place in the year 2196.
 Earth is at war with a race of alien invaders called the "Jovian Lizards".
 A company called Nergal Heavy Industries designs a space battleship, the ND-001 Nadesico.
 While the ship is powerful and its crew consists of the top civilian experts in their fields, these individuals tend to have "some slight personality disorders".

 The primary protagonist, Akito Tenkawa, is a boy with a mysterious past; once a resident of Mars' Utopia colony, he escaped its destruction by the Jovian Lizards and arrived on Earth, with no memory of how he got there but a terrible fear of the invaders.
 He hates fighting and only wants to be a chef.
 However, he is constantly called on to act as a pilot of one of the Nadesicos Aestivalis - humanoid combat robots.
 While on board the Nadesico, Akito has more problems to deal with than just the Jovians; nearly all the female members of the crew, especially the vessel's captain Yurika Misumaru, seem to be head over heels in love with him, though all he wants to do is cook and watch his favorite anime, Gekiganger III.